Thursday, March 29, 2012

 Ruth's Dilemma

 I started checking the orchard and around the barn with my gun every morning and William checked it every evening.
 The whole time he was down there, I was on pins and needles hoping nobody would get him and then come up here for us.
 Lola was scared, but didn't show it.
 She spent most of her time fussing over the children.
 Samuel was tiring me out.
 He cries and fusses often.
 Even after just nursing.
 I end up holding him on my lap and falling asleep in the chair with him.
 During the day, Lola does what she can for me.
-But Samuel is still nursing so I am the one who has to feed him.
+Since Samuel is still nursing I am the one who has to feed him.
 I can't wait for Avery to return home.

 All of a sudden I heard hooves, and ran to the window knocking over a bucket of apples on my way to it.
 I looked out and saw Ruth dismounting her horse.
 I started picking up the apples as she came to the door.
 I opened it with a smile, but saw she was flustered and out of breath.